Dannersjb/meal-planner/README.md

 ## Notes

-- I used ChatGPT to help me find icons quicker, search for functions in libraries, confirm database calls were correct and general debugging.
+- I used ChatGPT to help me find icons quicker, generate my SVGs into native components, search for functions in libraries, confirm database calls were correct and general debugging.